rhettxio/Deep-Learning/ANN for classification/README.md

 # ANN for Image Classification

 ## Objective
-In this repo I have built an ANN for image classification by using MNIST digits dataset, and analyze the results.
+In this repo I have built an ANN for image classification by using MNIST digits dataset.

 ## Steps
 1. Load the data